MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-services-windows-install.md

 If you got an error when running the command, review the additional configuration steps in this section.
 You might need to make additional appropriate configurations to the service or database.

-Configuration at the instance level might include:
+At the instance level, additional configuration might include:

 * [Configure Windows firewall for in-bound connections](../../database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access.md)
 * [Enable additional network protocols](../../database-engine/configure-windows/enable-or-disable-a-server-network-protocol.md)
 * [Enable remote connections](../../database-engine/configure-windows/configure-the-remote-access-server-configuration-option.md)

-Configuration changes specific to Machine Learning Services:
+On the database, you might need the following configuration updates:

 * [Extend built-in permissions to remote users](#bkmk_configureAccounts)
 * [Grant permission to run external scripts](#permissions-external-script)
 * [Grant access to individual databases](#permissions-db)

 > [!NOTE]
 > Whether additional configuration is required depends on your security schema, where you installed SQL Server, and how you expect users to connect to the database and run external scripts.
-For more information about troubleshooting, see [Upgrade and installation FAQ](../r/upgrade-and-installation-faq-sql-server-r-services.md)

 ###  <a name="bkmk_configureAccounts"></a> Enable implied authentication for SQL Restricted User Group (SQLRUserGroup) account group